 Townships

-In 2022, the Town of Harmony, Jefferson, Rock, and Turltle joined the Rock River Storm Water Group, a group of communities from Waupun to Beloit committed to improving the health of the Rock River and other Wisconsin waterways by reducing storm water runoff pollution.
+In 2022, the Town of Harmony, Janesville, Rock, and Turtle joined the Rock River Storm Water Group, a group of communities from Waupun to Beloit committed to improving the health of the Rock River and other Wisconsin waterways by reducing stormwater runoff pollution.

 Harmony